Empower Your Community to Achieve California’s Climate Goals

 Program Name Program Reach Funding source Program Requirements/Eligibility link

-Energy Savings Assistance (ESA) program: PG&E, SCE, SDG&E, and SoCalGas. other small IOUs Funded by a public purpose surcharge included in utility rates, overseen by the California Public Utilities Commission (CPUC). https://www.cpuc.ca.gov/consumer-support/financial-assistance-savings-and-discounts/energy-savings-assistance
+Energy Savings Assistance (ESA) program: PG&E, SCE, SDG&E, SoCalGas, and small investor-owned utilities A public purpose surcharge included in utility rates, overseen by the California Public Utilities Commission (CPUC) https://www.cpuc.ca.gov/consumer-support/financial-assistance-savings-and-discounts/energy-savings-assistance

-Low-Income Home Energy Assistance Program (LIHEAP) SCE, PG&E, SDG&E, SMUD, smaller IOU's U.S. Department of Health and Human Services. https://liheappm.acf.hhs.gov/navigator.php
+Low-Income Home Energy Assistance Program (LIHEAP) SCE, PG&E, SDG&E, SMUD, and small investor-owned utilities US Department of Health and Human Services https://liheappm.acf.hhs.gov/navigator.php

-Weatherization Assistance Program (WAP) SCE, PG&E, SDG&E, SMUD, smaller IOU's DOE https://www.energy.gov/scep/wap/weatherization-assistance-program
+Weatherization Assistance Program (WAP) SCE, PG&E, SDG&E, SMUD, and small investor-owned utilities US Department of Energy https://www.energy.gov/scep/wap/weatherization-assistance-program

-Disadvantaged Communities – Single-Family Solar Homes (DAC-SASH) program SCE, PG&E, SDG&E California's cap-and-trade program, https://gridalternatives.org/what-we-do/program-administration/dac-sash
+Disadvantaged Communities – Single-Family Solar Homes (DAC-SASH) program SCE, PG&E, and SDG&E California's Cap-and-Invest (formerly Cap-and-Trade) program https://gridalternatives.org/what-we-do/program-administration/dac-sash

-California Alternate Rates for Energy (CARE) Program PG&E, SCE, SDG&E, and SoCalGas. other small IOUs Funded through a public purpose surcharge on utility bills, with oversight by the CPUC. https://www.cpuc.ca.gov/consumer-support/financial-assistance-savings-and-discounts/california-alternate-rates-for-energy
+California Alternate Rates for Energy (CARE) Program PG&E, SCE, SDG&E, and SoCalGas, and small investor-owned utilities A public purpose surcharge on utility bills, with oversight by the CPUC https://www.cpuc.ca.gov/consumer-support/financial-assistance-savings-and-discounts/california-alternate-rates-for-energy

-Rising Sun Center for Opportunity South Stockton CCI Cap and Trade funded https://risingsunopp.org/appliance-upgrades/
+Rising Sun Center for Opportunity South Stockton California Climate Investments, funded by the Cap-and-Invest program https://risingsunopp.org/appliance-upgrades/

-Low-Income Weatherization Program (LIWP) all utility territories in California State-funded through California Climate Investments, utilizing cap-and-trade auction proceeds. https://camultifamilyenergyefficiency.org/
+Low-Income Weatherization Program (LIWP) All utility areas in California State-funded through California Climate Investments, utilizing Cap-and-Invest auction proceeds https://camultifamilyenergyefficiency.org/

 Upcoming Programs Program Reach Funding source Program Requirments/Eligibility link

-Customer Home Electrification Readiness Program (CHERP) SDG&E CPUC EE funds none yet
+Customer Home Electrification Readiness Program (CHERP) SDG&E CPUC energy efficiency funds none yet

-South Coast Air Quality Management District (South Coast AQMD) SCE, SoCalGas, and portions of PG&E and SDG&E territories. funded through a combination of permit fees, state and federal grants, and penalties from non-compliance. https://www.aqmd.gov/home/programs
+South Coast Air Quality Management District (South Coast AQMD) SCE, SoCalGas, and portions of PG&E and SDG&E territories.
+A combination of permit fees, state and federal grants, and penalties from non-compliance https://www.aqmd.gov/home/programs

-Equitable Building Decarbonization (EBD) PG&E, SCE, SDG&E, and SoCalGas. funded through California Climate Investments, utilizing proceeds from the state's cap-and-trade program. https://www.energy.ca.gov/programs-and-topics/programs/equitable-building-decarbonization-program
+Equitable Building Decarbonization (EBD) PG&E, SCE, SDG&E, and SoCalGas.
+Funded through California Climate Investments, using proceeds from the state's Cap-and-Invest program https://www.energy.ca.gov/programs-and-topics/programs/equitable-building-decarbonization-program

-For more information on TECH Clean California's commitment to equity, read more about our equity strategy.
+For more information on TECH Clean California's commitment to equity, read our equity strategy.

 Become an Electrification Ambassador by signing up with the Switch Is On.